ardalis/jrdev.io/_posts/2020-11-18-a-deeper-dive-into-sql.md

 ## Join Order

 When joining multiple data sets, if you are exclusively working with inner joins, the order they are joined doesn't matter.
 This is not the case with outer joins, the order matter.
+To play with join the order we have the concept of [chiastic order](https://www.itprotoday.com/sql-server/take-control-joins).